-Knee replacement surgery is one of the most successful procedures in all of medicine, according to the American Academy of Orthopaedic Surgery (AAOS).
-It’s also very common: Over 790,000 knee replacements are performed each year in the United States.
-A complete knee replacement — more correctly, a resurfacing — places metal pieces to recreate the surface of the joint, with a plastic separator in between and possibly a plastic resurfacing of the inside of the kneecap (patella).
+Knee replacement surgery is one of the most successful procedures in all of medicine, according to the American Academy of Orthopaedic Surgeons (AAOS).
+It’s also very common: More than 790,000 knee replacements are performed each year in the United States.
+A complete knee replacement — more correctly, a resurfacing — places metal pieces to re-create the surface of the joint, with a plastic separator in between and possibly a plastic resurfacing of the inside of the kneecap (patella).

 Although you’ll need a little help afterward, you should be able to begin walking again either the same day or the day after surgery.
 And the procedure is overwhelmingly successful: The AAOS estimates that 90% of modern total knee replacements are still working more than 15 years after surgery.